 Add curb appeal.

 “Curb appeal” is a term real estate agents use when talking about homes that people are trying to sell.
-But the same principle holds true when you are trying to encourage potential guests to rent your property by sharing dozens of attractive photos on the various vacation rental marketplace websites such as FlipKey, Homeaway, or VRBO.
+But the same principle holds true when you are trying to encourage potential guests to rent your property by sharing dozens of attractive photos on the various vacation rental marketplace websites such as FlipKey, Homeaway (click here to list your place for free on HomeAway—only pay when you get a booking), or VRBO (to learn more about how to rent your place and list for free on VRBO, click here).
 It is even more imperative should you create videos of your property for your YouTube marketing channel and for your website (which you should have in addition to your listings on the marketplace websites).

 If your home has bright paint or clean siding, there’s no real need to improve, but if the paint has faded and is peeling, consider having the whole house repainted in a cheerful color.